AAFC-Bioinfo-AAC/template-repository/README.md

 🤖 This project includes content generated with the assistance of AI models.
 All AI-generated material has been reviewed, verified, and, where necessary, refined by the project team to ensure accuracy.

 ---

 ## Citation

+> ────────────────────────────────
-*Required section: Provide instructions on how to cite this repository, ideally by including a CITATION.cff file.
-The CITATION.cff is a standardized metadata file stored in a GitHub repository that helps ensure consistent citations.
-Tools like Zenodo and some GitHub features use this file to display or generate citation information automatically.*
+> 👉 [Required section] Provide instructions on how to cite this repository, ideally by including a [CITATION.cff](CITATION.cff) file, a standardized metadata file stored in a GitHub repository that helps ensure consistent citations.
+Tools like Zenodo and some GitHub features use this file to display or generate citation information automatically.
+> ────────────────────────────────

 To cite this project, click the **`Cite this repository`** button on the right-hand sidebar.